rwood-97/eden/README.md

 ## Disclaimer

-This work has been co-developed using Claude code and is based upon the [t0-1](https://github.com/alan-turing-institute/t0-1) repo.
+This work has been developed using Claude code and is based upon the [t0-1](https://github.com/alan-turing-institute/t0-1) repo.

 <!-- prettier-ignore-start -->
 [actions-badge]:            https://github.com/rwood-97/eden/workflows/CI/badge.svg